U.S. President, Vice President, Candidate Tax Returns

 Donald Trump tax returns

 Donald Trump favors reducing taxes at all income tax levels.
 He also supports eliminating the estate tax (which he considers double taxation).
 As President, Trump signed the 2017 Tax Cuts and Jobs Act (TCJA) into law.
 The TCJA made significant changes designed to simplify the individual income tax by eliminating the need for millions of households to itemize their deductions.
-He also signed into law the First Stimulus Bill as well as the Second Stimulus Bill.
+He also signed into law the first stimulus bill as well as the Second Stimulus Bill.

 Trump was the first Republican president since Gerald Ford to not release his tax returns during an election campaign or while in office.
 He said he would release them once his IRS audit was completed.